Psychedelic

 We invite you to break old patterns and habits and cultivate space for joy and well being, even in the midst of all the ongoing stresses and distractions of everyday life.
 Ketamine assisted sessions may be helpful in opening the doors of the mind and heart to what lies within, however lost or disengaged you may feel from this part of yourself.
 Ketamine is a powerful medicine that can assist you in seeing things in a new, clearer way, often in non-defensive and insightful ways.
 Mindfulness and meditation practices, taught and practiced throughout this retreat, are skills we need for improved self regulation of emotions and thoughts, and can support the ability to meet each moment with equanimity and grace.

 The structure of the retreat is designed for individuals who are ready to step into realms of deep connection and personal development within a group setting.
 Participants who have skillful means to navigate non-ordinary states of consciousness and the capacity for depth work in a group setting are invited to apply for this retreat.
 No experience with psychedelic medicines, or Ketamine, is necessary for admission.
-All applicants will be interview by phone to determine if this retreat is a good fit.
+All applicants will be interviewed to determine if this retreat is a good fit.

 Combining Ketamine with mindfulness and meditation practices can be a jump start to a more conscious and purposeful life.
 Jon Kabat-Zinn, a world renowned author, speaker, and mindfulness teacher, likes to say “there is more right with you, than wrong with you”.
-At out retreats we use guided practices to bring individuals home to their inner intelligence.
+At our retreats we use guided practices to bring individuals home to their inner intelligence.
 Regardless of what is unfolding moment to moment, we each have the innate capacity and inner wisdom to choose to be present and to practice compassion and kindness with ourselves and with each other.

 We take great care in the enrollment process.
 Safety is our top priority while making sure every individual that will attend has the capacity to be in a group setting and to experience Ketamine in a safe and constructive manner.
 This retreat is not a residential treatment setting and is not meant for people suffering from an acute mental health crises, and it is not for those with chronic and persistent psychiatric conditions.